Dimitar0528/Crawlitics/README.md

 ## Introduction

-**Crawlitics** is an AI-powered, Python-based eCommerce web crawler, scraper, and data analyst.
+**Crawlitics** is an AI-powered eCommerce web crawler, scraper, and data analysis platform, built with Next.js and Python.

-It combines asynchronous web automation using Playwright, NLP-powered matching via sentence-transformers, cosine similarity and fuzzy matching and modular scraping powered by Crawl4AI.
-It also features a structured data extraction and multiple different product analysis AI agents, implemented using the Agno framework, powered by the Gemma3 local LLM model (via Ollama).
+It combines asynchronous web automation using Playwright, NLP-powered matching via sentence-transformers, cosine similarity, and fuzzy matching, with modular scraping powered by Crawl4AI.
+It also features structured data extraction and multiple product analysis AI agents, implemented using the Agno framework and powered by the Gemma3 local LLM model (via Ollama).
+The fast, responsive Next.js frontend provides an intuitive UI, while Next.js backend routes handle data orchestration and API integration efficiently.
 Crawlitics is purpose-built for collecting, analyzing, and comparing product data across many different online retailers.

 ---

 ## Features
+- Full-stack Next.js app with React frontend (using TailwindCSS and shadcn/ui components) and backend API routes (for data orchestration and integration with the Python backend via REST APIs).
 - Asynchronous crawling and scraping across multiple eCommerce platforms (e.g. Ozone, Emag, Technomarket)
 - Automated and intelligent UI interaction using Playwright (filters, price sliders, next pages, etc.)
 - Support for custom user-defined filters (e.g. brand, model, RAM, storage, color, price range, etc.)